vinamrata-git/Tic-Tac-Toe-using-python-/README.md

 5. Play until the position is filled or until one player win the game.
 6. print the winner.

-#challenges
+#challenges:
 Try to recognise your chance to win the game, be carefull while choosing the place on the board.

-#Process
+#Process:
-play mindfully and pay attention on computer move, you can win the game.
+play mindfully and pay attention on computer's move, you can win the game.